Rappahannock Community College 2017-2018 Governance Committee

 - Vote on the appointment of five teaching faculty, currently members of the committee, who will serve to hear matters of possible student misconduct.

-- Work with the Student Success Council (SSC) to a) implement new actions and processes for improving student advising; and b) adopt policies to assure the college is meeting Student Success Plan and QEP goals.
+- Adopt policies to assure the college is meeting Student Success Plan and QEP goals.

 Financial and Administrative Affairs Committee (FAAC)